jerenius/Tahtoprobe/README.md

 1. Clone this repository from github
 2. Create application in Balena
-3. Add Balena as target (use git to do this, for syntax refer Balena website
+3. Add Balena as target (use git to do this, for syntax refer Balena website)
 4. Configure PROBENAME fleet or device variable in Balena to set LLDP hostname
+5. Make your modifications if needed and push your application to Balena
+6. In about 15 minutes you shoud have your LLDP probe up and running and visible in switch LLDP Neigbors table